constanton/youtube_html5_switch/README.md

 Obviously there is much to do but for starters let's...

+* When user changes to already open tabs, handle the url correctly
 * Prompt a message in a panel box if "html5=1" has been inserted
 * Automatically change the URL without a widget.